(Redirected from Edgar Martinez)

-Note: This page links to Mariners star Edgar Martinez.
+Note: This page links to Hall of Famer Edgar Martinez.
 For the former Red Sox farmhand and Futures Game performer, click here.

 - Bats Right, Throws Right